 The Council on Ethics' assessment of future risk is linked to the company's actions, not to the environmental and working conditions prevalent in the shipbreaking industry in Bangladesh in general.
 There is no reason to assume that the latter will improve materially in the foreseeable future.
-However, Pan Ocean can avoid contributing to violations of ethical norms by ceasing to dispose of its ships for beaching.
+However, TTA can avoid contributing to violations of ethical norms by ceasing to dispose of its ships by beaching, although there are no indications of any such change on the part of the company.